temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Conclusion

-The Temporal Go SDk provides the means to build powerful, long-lasting applications.
+The Temporal Go SDK provides the means to build powerful, long-lasting applications.
 With a scenario as scalable as a subscription service, Temporal shows what it can do with the help of Workflows, Activities, and Queries.